 2. Lofoten Islands

-Just as I mentioned at the beginning of this article, Norway is like no other place on Earth, and one reason why I said that is Bergen.
+Norway is like no other place on Earth, and one reason why we say that is Bergen.
 Your family will definitely have a relaxing trip visiting museums and art galleries in the morning and then splurge on a fresh catch of seafood and other local delicacies in the evening.

 Who wouldn’t want to see the natural kaleidoscope of light of the north?
 All of us, the kids not exempted, really wish to see the world-famous northern lights.
 If you want to take the family to a northern light getaway, then it better be in Tromsø.
 That is not all!